joar/fast-cosine-similarity/README.md

 ## Elasticsearch version
-* Currently designed for Elasticsearch 7.0.0-beta1
+* Currently designed for Elasticsearch 7.2.0
 * Plugin is NOT backwards compatible (see note above about ScoreScript class)
-* Will succesfully build for 7.0.0 (latest).
-Simply modify pom.xml with the correct version then follow gradle build steps below.

 ## Gradle Build Steps